jgibbons-cp/datadog/kubernetes/dd_daemonset_up/README.md

 --

 Have you ever wanted to ensure a DaemonSet is running before deploying other pods?
 I have heard that asked for in regards to the Datadog agent.
-This idea was explored in the article (Kubernetes: Do not Schedule Pods until the Datadog Agent is Running)[NEED LINK].
+This idea was explored in the article [Kubernetes: Do not Schedule Pods until the Datadog Agent is Running](https://medium.com/@jenksgibbons/3bccd0f84a2e)].

 Files: